rns/kollos-luif-doc/manual.md

 ﻿# The LUIF

-Warning: the below is an unedited draft/skeleton, mostly wrapping up what's been done so far for further work.
+Warning: the below is an unfinished draft.

 ## Overview